 David Omotoso Stovall is a professor of Educational Policy Studies and African-American Studies.
 His research interests include critical race theory, school-community relationships, youth culture and the relationship between housing and K-12 school systems.

-Benjamin M. Superfine is an Associate Professor in the College of Education, where his research interests center on education law and policy.
+Benjamin M. Superfine is a Professor in the College of Education, where his research interests center on education law and policy.

 Elizabeth Talbott is an Associate Professor of Special Education.

-She serves as past-president and co-chair of public policy for the Council for Exceptional Children's Division for Research (CEC-DR).
+She serves as past-president and chair of public policy for the Council for Exceptional Children's Division for Research (CEC-DR).